yoyothesheep/test-ipython-lists-lab-data-science/README.md

 top_travel_cities = ['Solta', 'Greenville', 'Buenos Aires', 'Los Cabos', 'Walla Walla Valley', 'Marakesh', 'Albuquerque', 'Archipelago Sea', 'Iguazu Falls', 'Salina Island', 'Toronto', 'Pyeongchang']
 ```

-> Remember to press shift enter to run each gray block of code.
+> Remember to press shift+enter to run each gray block of code (including the one above).
+Otherwise, the variables will not be defined.

-In this lesson we can work with a list of each associated countries for each of those travel cities.

 ```python